Enrolling and Dropping from Classes

-- Self-Pay students will have one hour after enrollment to arrange payment for course schedule to be finalized.
+- Self-Pay students will have 24 hours after enrollment to arrange payment for course schedule to be finalized.
 It is your responsibility to be sure unwanted courses are dropped by the scheduled deadline.

 - You may drop classes using MyTCC or in person by contacting any Enrollment Services Office.

 After the Schedule Adjustment period, you may withdraw from a class, however, no refund will be administered.
 To withdraw, students should understand the following requirements:

 - You may withdraw from a credit course within the first 75 percent of the course.

 - To initiate the withdrawal process, you should visit any campus Advising Office.